 When in doubt, use our Points or Cash calculator to help you decide whether to pay for a purchase in cash or points.

 13 Years After Launch, Here’s Why the Chase Sapphire Preferred is Still the Best Travel Card for Beginners

-The list of Chase Ultimate Rewards airline partners includes:
+Ultimate Rewards airline partners include: